szhorvat/IGraphM/README.md

 ### Troubleshooting

+  * **"Cannot open ``IGraphM` ``"**

+    This message will be shown in the following situations:

+    - IGraph/M is not installed.
+Please follow the installation instructions above.

+    - IGraph/M is not compatible with your system.
+Please review the requirements in the Installation section above.
+Additional symptoms will be that `PacletFind["IGraphM"]` returns `{}` but `PacletFind["IGraphM", "MathematicaVersion" -> All, "SystemID" -> All]` returns a non-empty list.

   * **"Cannot open ``LTemplate`LTemplatePrivate` ``"**

     Loading fails with this error if one tries to use the `master` branch (development branch) without the necessary dependencies.

-    Please download IGraph/M from the releases page instead: https://github.com/szhorvat/IGraphM/releases  It includes everything needed to run the package.
+    Please download IGraph/M from the [GitHub releases page instead](https://github.com/szhorvat/IGraphM/releases).
+It includes everything needed to run the package.

     Do not clone the git repository and do not use the `master` branch unless you want to develop IGraph/M.

   * **"No build settings found.
 Please check `BuildSettings.m`"**

-    This error is shown when trying to load IGraph/M on an incompatible platform.
-Currently the following platforms are supported: Windows 64-bit, OS X 10.9 or later, Linux x86_64 with gcc 4.8 or later, Raspberry Pi with Raspbian Jessie.
+    This error may be shown when trying to load IGraph/M on an incompatible platform.
+Currently, the following platforms are supported: Windows 64-bit, OS X 10.9 or later, Linux x86_64 with gcc 4.8 or later, Raspberry Pi with Raspbian Jessie.

-    It may be possible to run IGraph/M on other platforms, however, it will be necessary to compile it form source.
+    It may be possible to run IGraph/M on other platforms, however, it will be necessary to compile it from source.

     If you see this error on a supported platform, please file a bug report and include the output of ``IGraphM`Developer`GetInfo[]``.

-  * **``<<IGraphM` `` hangs on Raspberry Pi**

-    On a Raspberry Pi 1 computer, it takes about 30-40 seconds to load the package.
-Please wait patiently.

 ### Known issues and workarounds